ppy/osu-wiki/wiki/Beatmap_search/en.md

 *See also: [Beatmap § Downloading beatmaps](/wiki/Beatmap#downloading-beatmaps)*

-By default, any text entered at the [song select](/wiki/Client/Interface#song-select) screen or in the website's search field is matched against a beatmap's song artist, title, difficulty creator and name, source, and the tags.
-Entering a single number will search for beatmaps and difficulties with the corresponding [identifiers](/wiki/Beatmap#identification).
+By default, any text entered at the [song select screen](/wiki/Client/Interface#song-select) or in the website's search field is matched against a beatmap's song artist, title, difficulty creator and name, source, and tags.
+Entering a single number will search for beatmaps and difficulties with a specific [identifier](/wiki/Beatmap#identification).
 All queries are case-insensitive.

-For more granular filtering, you can list specific beatmap fields and how they should be compared to the filter values.
-The following operators can be used for comparison:
+Beatmap metadata fields can be compared against specific values for more granular filtering, using the following operators:

 | Comparison | Description |
 | :-: | :-- |